 Airbnb: Movement or Monstrosity?

 The popularity of online vacation rentals driven by sites like www.airbnb.com and www.homeaway.com — termed a “movement” by some — is creating serious challenges for community associations.
 For many associations, it is too late to garner the high percentage of votes needed to amend the governing documents to prohibit such use.
 In those cases, enforcing CC&R provisions requiring compliance with zoning laws and adopting reasonable rules to mitigate the impacts caused by vacationing guests may be the best available options, absent adoption of municipal laws banning short-term rentals entirely.

 The market for low-cost vacation rentals is rapidly increasing on both the supply and demand side and putting pressure on community associations, municipalities and the courts to come up with solutions to address the impacts.
 Individuals buying into communities will be increasingly sensitive to whether and how vacation rentals are addressed in the association’s governing documents.
 Communities that have the ability to get “in front” of the issue should act promptly before the window of opportunity closes.

-Tony Rafel, Esq.
+By Tony Rafel, Esq.